 On October 27, 2023, the U.S. Food and Drug Administration, or FDA, approved the prior approval supplements to the Company's new drug applications, or NDAs, for VOQUEZNA TRIPLE PAK and VOQUEZNA DUAL PAK.
 Additionally, on November 1, 2023, the FDA approved the Company's NDA for VOQUEZNA tablets.
-As a result, the Company initiated commercial launch for VOQUEZNA for both the Erosive GERD and H. pylori indications, and VOQUEZNA TRIPLE PAK and VOQUEZNA for both the Erosive GERD and H. pylori indications, and VOQUEZNA TRIPLE PAK and VOQUEZNA for the fourth quarter of 2023.

-On July 17, 2024, the FDA approved the NDA supplement, or sNDA, for VOQUEZNA 10 mg tablets for the relief of heartburn associated with Non-Erosive GERD.
+The Company initiated commercial launch for VOQUEZNA for both the Erosive GERD and H. pylori indications, and VOQUEZNA TRIPLE PAK and VOQUEZNA DUAL PAK for treatment of H. pylori infection in the fourth quarter of 2023.
+Additionally, on July 17, 2024, the FDA approved the NDA supplement, or sNDA, for VOQUEZNA 10 mg tablets for the relief of heartburn associated with Non-Erosive GERD.